Map image: Percival Lowell, “Globe of Mars, longitude 270º, 1909,” Hubble Image: NASA / J. Bell (Cornell) / M. Wolff (SSI) |

 Both Earth and Mars orbit the Sun in nearly perfect circles, the key word being “nearly”.
 These "not quite circles" are called ellipses.
 You can think of an ellipse as sort of a squashed circle.
 The Sun offset from the center of the orbital ellipses of the planets.
 The Earth orbits at an average distance from the Sun of about 93 million miles.
 But because of its elliptical orbit, Earth is actually a little bit closer to the Sun in January, and a little bit further away in July.

-a two year period.
-Image not drawn to scale.
+The relative positions of Earth and Mars over a two year period.
+Image not drawn to scale. |

 Mars orbits 150 million miles from the Sun, and takes nearly twice as long to orbit the Sun than Earth does.
 Roughly every two years, the Earth and Mars end up being on the same side of the solar system.
 When Earth passes Mars in its orbit, Mars will appear directly opposite the Sun in the sky.
 Astronomers call this “opposition” and when a planet is at opposition it will also be at its closest point to Earth.
 That’s great news to astronomers who want to look at Mars.
 Being closer to Earth, Mars will appear bigger and brighter in the telescope.